Equal pay and the gender pay gap

 "The gender pay gap figures revealed so far for news organisations and broadcasters make for very sober reading.

 "They show the benefit of having greater transparency to combat unfair wages and the exploitation of women in the workplace.
 The fact that companies are forced to reveal the true respective positions of men and women in their workforce has shed a light on pay inequity, a scourge in the media industry.

 "Women are realising in many workplaces that they have been short-changed and, with the NUJ's support, are setting about righting that wrong.
 The NUJ is now providing information to reps so they can challenge their employers and work with them to reduce the pay gap and set up workplace and recruitment policies to help women win promotion and get the pay they deserve.
 We are calling on companies to appoint more women to their boards."

 When the BBC was first forced to publish the salaries of those who earned more than £150,000, only one-third of the list (which did not include people who work for the corporation, but are paid through independent companies) were women and only 10 of the 96 were non-white.
-It soon became clear that many women were being paid less than their male counterparts and the NUJ is now dealing with almost 150 claims of unequal pay.
+It soon became clear that many women were being paid less than their male counterparts and the NUJ has dealt with almost 150 claims of unequal pay.

 This greater transparency forced upon companies has proved useful for unions to challenge employers on their gender pay gap and seek to work with them to eliminate it.
 Even If your company has fewer than 250 employees, your NUJ chapel should ask management to make the information available.

 A chapel has the right to ask a company to provide figures on the different gender pay gaps by workforce, by pay grade, job description, in starting salaries, by ethnicity, using both the median and the mean, and also to measure the full-time and part-time gaps separately.
 The NUJ is encouraging chapels to organise pay audits to provide them with their own information on pay.